I’ve published 768,000 words on my blog, but some of the best posts will never see the light of day.

 However, this works for me and feedback from readers shows it works for you too.

 I do have one form of paid content – I introduced job adverts to fund my maternity leave in 2014/15.
 It was successful in providing me with paid time with my twin sons.
 Thank you.

 I’ve made up the rules.

-At £50+VAT per vacancy per week, it’s more cost-effective to advertise on than many other job sites, but feedback shows readers enjoy knowing what jobs are on the market.
+It’s more cost-effective to advertise on than many other job sites, but feedback shows readers enjoy knowing what jobs are on the market.
 The associated account @AllthingsICjobs on Twitter is growing.

 The Head of Comms for the Department for Exiting the European Union I posted a few weeks back was shared 2.2k times!